05.360 Service Animals, Emotional Support Animals, and Pets

 Campus Housing.

-A partner must notify the Office of Housing and Residence Life prior to move-in of his/her intention to be accompanied by a Service Animal, in accordance with the processes established by that Office.
+A Handler must notify the Office of Housing and Residence Life prior to move-in of his/her intention to be accompanied by a Service Animal, in accordance with the processes established by that Office.

-A partner must not leave his/her Service Animal in campus housing unattended or in the care of another individual when not present.
+A Handler must not leave his/her Service Animal in campus housing unattended or in the care of another individual when not present for an extended period.

 Emotional Support Animals